stefaj/distributional_rl/README.md

 # Distributional Reinforcement Learning
 Tensorflow implementation of distributional reinforcement learning.
-Currently the C51 Q-Learning Distributional Algorithm based on the paper `A Distributional Perspective on Reinforcement`[1](https://arxiv.org/abs/1707.06887) by Belamere et al. is implemented in Tensorflow.
+Currently the C51 Q-Learning Distributional Algorithm based on the paper A Distributional Perspective on Reinforcement by Belamere et al. [[1]](https://arxiv.org/abs/1707.06887) is implemented in Tensorflow.
 Might contain some bugs.